This thread has been bookmarked. Visit your bookmarked threads to review.

 I would install a tee on the siphon your pressuretrol is mounted on and install your gauge on that.
 I have attached a picture showing how I installed mine.
 The 3.0 gauge is mounted high up because I felt I was having problems with water getting trapped in the gauge.

 All of that said, I think your plan also sounds fine.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.